-The Magen Avraham in Siman 318:26 explains the Mechaber that se'if 3 refers to soups or foods with liquid, and it is muter to place it onto another pot because it was already on the fire and he is just doing Chazora.
+The Magen Avraham in Siman 318:26 explains the Mechaber that se'if 3 refers to soups or foods with liquid, and it is muter to place it onto another pot because it was already on the fire, and he is doing Chazora.

 If it was not on the fire until now, it is assur to place it onto another pot even if the liquid is warm or even hot.

-Se'if 5 that allows it to be placed onto the pot even when it wasn't on a fire refers to dry foods that may be placed on top of another pot even if it's cold.
+Se'if 5 that allows it to be placed onto the pot even when it wasn't on a fire refers to dry foods that may be placed on top of other pots even if they are cold.